Allie Millington

 After getting a B.A. in art, Sandy worked as a toy designer, art teacher, and commercial artist—her word skills came in handy on book layouts and promotional pieces and eventually opened the door to a new career.
 She now lives in Atlanta, where she’s been a writer and senior copy editor for more than 20 years.
 To encourage professional development, her team leader instituted writing days for extracurricular projects—it was a great opportunity to play with words in a new way and resulted in several stories for early readers.

 Sandy is delighted to live near her three children and nine grandchildren, who happen to be a pretty terrific built-in test audience for her writing.
-Her early chapter book is now on submission.
+Her picture book is now on submission.

 Samira Shakib-Bregeth